scratchminer/Index-OS/README.md

 ### Installing
 #### On hardware
-1. Download the Index Installer from the website or releases page (todo: actually post it)
+1. Download the Index Installer from the website or releases page.
 2. Sideload the PDX to your device, or place it directly in the data disk somewhere in the `Games` folder.
 3. On your Playdate, launch the installer and follow the on-screen prompts.